-Current and prospective students can access finance information and guidance through the Funding and Advice Team, www.uws.ac.uk/about-uws/services-for-students/finance/funding-and-advice/.
+Current and prospective students can access finance information and guidance through the Funding and Advice Team, Money, Fees & Funding (uws.ac.uk).
 The team of advisors work across all campuses; the reception for the finance service is provided through the Student Link.
 If you have a question and can't find the answer online (or want clarification on any money issue), email the team at fundingadvice@uws.ac.uk.
 Alternatively, you can get in touch by phone, drop in and/or appointments.
 For all contact information and drop-in session times, see the above webpage.